Women with low response to IVF cycles

 Diagnosis

-The term poor responder is usually used to describe a woman who has undergone at least 2 cycles of IVF stimulation that result in 3 or fewer follicles in each.
-These patients need ongoing emotional support during the IVF cycle (which we can provide) as the chances of their cycle being cancelled are higher for them.
-In these cases, they have no alternative but to restart a new stimulation cycle with a personalized protocol.
-It should also be stressed that ovarian age does not always match biological age.
+These patients need continuous emotional support during the IVF cycle (which we can provide), since the chances of their cycle being canceled are higher for them.
+In these cases, they have no alternative but to start a new stimulation cycle again with a personalized protocol.

 Prognostic criteria

-There are several tests that can help determine whether a woman has a low response before starting in order to tailor the stimulation protocol to the specific needs of the patient.
-There are several factors that indicate low ovarian response.
+There are several tests that can help determine whether a woman is a low responder before starting in order to tailor the stimulation protocol to the patient’s specific needs.

 The most important ones are: